UoMResearchIT/interaction-data-visualisation-tool/README.md

 1. **Click Type** - Hovering over will display the Participant ID, Action Item and Time (in Minutes).
 Action Item can be filtered on the right to narrow down the type of click a user wants displayed.
 The "compare data on hover" option in the Plotly toolbar is useful if want to see all the types of clicks at a particular time.
 2. **Click Density** - Hovering over will display the Participant ID, Interval time and Number of events in that interval.
-Participants cna be filtered on the right.
+Participants can be filtered on the right.
 3. **Click Count** - Hovering over will display the number of participants and the bin size (automatically set depending on data)
 4. **Clicks Per Minute** - Hovering over will display the number of participants and the bin size (automatically set depending on data)
 5. **Time Taken (in Minutes)** - Hovering over will display the number of participants and the bin size (automatically set depending on data)